top of page

 For individuals convicted of criminal domestic violence, the same rules as above apply, but with one key difference:

-• You must wait five years from the date of conviction before applying for an expungement.
+• You must wait 5 years from the date of conviction before applying for an expungement.

 5. Youthful Offender Act